johnhuang316/instant-qr-reveal/README.md

 1.  **Create Cloudflare Resources**:
     -   **D1 Database**: In the Cloudflare Dashboard, go to "Workers" > "D1".
 Create a database (e.g., `instareveal-sessions`).
 Note its **ID**.
 This D1 database will be used for session data.
     -   **R2 Bucket (Optional for Prize Images)**: Go to "R2" in the Cloudflare Dashboard.
 Create a bucket (e.g., `prize-images`).
 Note its **name**.
 This bucket will store your prize images.

+    1.a. **Apply D1 Database Schema**:
+    Once your D1 database is created, apply the schema defined in `worker/d1-schema.sql` to it.
+Navigate to your `worker` directory in the terminal and run:
+    ```bash
+    npx wrangler d1 execute instareveal-sessions --file=./d1-schema.sql
+    ```
+    Replace `instareveal-sessions` with the actual name of your D1 database.
+This step initializes the necessary tables for your application.

 2.  **Update Worker Configuration (`worker/wrangler.toml`)**:
     -   Create or update `worker/wrangler.toml` with your Worker settings and resource bindings.
 This file tells Wrangler how to connect your Worker to the Cloudflare resources you created.